Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Method

 \subsection{Bandit-based Prompt Tuning}

 We propose leveraging a bandit-based approach to efficiently identify the optimal trajectory prompt.
-A na\"ive implementation of bandit-based prompt tuning would involve deploying a bandit with one arm for each possible prompt $\rho$ constructible from $\mathcal{P}_i = (\tau_1, \dots, \tau_n)$, i.e. considering all possible combinations of segments among demonstration trajectories.
+A na\"ive implementation of bandit-based prompt tuning would involve deploying a bandit with one arm for each possible prompt $\rho$ constructible from $\mathcal{P}_i$, i.e. considering all possible combinations of segments among demonstration trajectories.
 This approach, however, scales extremely poorly, as the number of prompts (and consequently, the size of the bandit problem) grows linearly with the total number of transitions in $\mathcal{P}_i$ and combinatorially with $J$, the number of segments in each prompt.
 Additionally, treating each prompt as a separate and independent arm disregards prompt similarity, leading to inefficient sample complexity.

-We propose optimizing the selection of segments $\Tilde{\tau}$ that form the stochastic trajectory prompt $\rho = (\Tilde{\tau}_1, \dots, \Tilde{\tau}_J)$ using a contextual MAB algorithm.
-Unlike traditional contextual MAB settings, where contexts $\mathbf{c}_k$ are revealed incrementally at each bandit time step $k$, our framework assumes that the entire dataset $\mathcal{P}_i$ is available upfront.
+Thus, we propose to optimize the selection of segments $\Tilde{\tau}$ that form the stochastic trajectory prompt $\rho = (\Tilde{\tau}_1, \dots, \Tilde{\tau}_J)$ with a special \textit{contextual} MAB algorithm.